salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### Items to avoid in Compost

 - Meat, fish, fats, and bones- could ferment or putrefy, causing odours and attracting flies, rodents, or other animals that can be pests
-- Other foods like dairy products, sauces, salad dressing, and cooking oil– These too could ferment or putrefy, causing odours and attracting flies, rodents, or other animals that can be pests.
+- Other foods like dairy products, sauces, salad dressing, and cooking oil– These too could ferment or putrefy, causing odours and attracting flies, rodents, or other animals that can be pests
 - Ashes - Wood ashes may be very useful but in small quantities.
 - Dog and cat faeces may cause a risk of adding diseases!
-- Perpetual weeds that have turned to seed or diseased plants are Not to be used as they can spread with the compost.
+- Perpetual weeds that have turned to seed or diseased plants are Not to be used as they can spread with the compost
-- Any cooked or canned foods that contain salt- Salt kills the tiny creatures that do the composting in your mixture.
+- Any cooked or canned foods that contain salt- Salt kills the tiny creatures that do the composting in your mixture

 ## DESIGN And Specifications